 Ocean-observation technologies are constantly evolving, as are the way we process and exploit the data.
 We are currently facing a two or three order of magnitude increase in data flow coming from AUV missions or satellites (e.g. the data hub of the Copernicus Sentinel Constellation has delivered 2.5 Petabytes of data in just one year of service) and biological and genetic data are increasing exponentially.
 To ensure rapid scientific benefits, it is vital to realize the full potential of these capabilities as well as to refine and anticipate new sensor and processing developments with advanced experimental strategies.

 From the scale of the global ocean to coastal domains, a major goal is to reduce sampling gaps and better reveal interactions between physical, biological and ecological components.
 This theme relies on established leadership in long-term observation of the ocean floor (EMSO), global high sea (ARGO/NAOS), coastal ocean at high frequency (COAST-HF), coastline dynamics (IR ILICO) and benthic ecosystems.
 It also benefits from expertise in marine data management (national oceanographic data centre and portal operated by Ifremer), technology for marine energy harvesting (ITE France energies Marine), innovative data-driven techniques for ocean remote sensing data (ANR MN EMOCEAN 2013-2017).

-This theme will address four specific objectives:
+This theme will address five specific objectives:

 • Develop new monitoring technologies and strategies for under-resolved ocean components, especially chemical, biological and ecological variables,